 General Degree Requirements for the BASc and BASc in Engineering Science Degrees

 To qualify for a degree, a student must complete a full undergraduate program as shown in the Academic Calendar within nine calendar years of first registration, exclusive of mandatory absences from their program.

-A full undergraduate program consists of eight Fall and Winter Sessions taken in order.
+A full undergraduate program consists of eight Fall and Winter terms taken in order.